Complete Guide to Salesforce Documentation

 • Suggested clean-up actions.

-• Links to all the document types (listed earlier in this article).
+• Links to all the document types (listed later in this article).

 • You need to be able to report on the information so that you can perform an external analysis.